Carcraftz/HQWorld/README.md

 # HQWorld
 Free Bot For HQ Trivia.
 Uses crowdsource + google and AI to weight results.
 Answers (and google links) appear in the discord, and answers also show up LIVE on the website.

-UPDATE: At HQ Trivia's request, the bot has been taken down, and will stay down forever.
+UPDATE: At HQ Trivia's request (not very nice letter), the bot has been taken down, and will stay down forever.

 **Website Link:**